opencb/jsorolla/README.md

 Roadmap is available at [GitHub milestones](https://github.com/opencb/jsorolla/milestones).
 You can report bugs or request new features at [GitHub issue tracking](https://github.com/opencb/jsorolla/issues).

 ### Versioning
-Genome Maps is versioned following the rules from [Semantic versioning](http://semver.org/).
+JSorolla is versioned following the rules from [Semantic versioning](http://semver.org/).

 ### Maintainers
-We recommend to contact Genome Maps developers by writing to OpenCB mailing list opencb@googlegroups.com.
 The main developers and maintainers are:
 * Ignacio Medina (im411@cam.ac.uk) (_Founder and Project Leader_)
 * Susi Gallego (sgaort@gmail.com)